-Hi, I’m Charlie.
+Hi, I’m Tom.
 I’m the second child of a comically over-optimistic refugee mother (my Vietnamese name translates, literally, to “celestial being”) and a proud Kentuckian with a deep passion for student-driven advocacy.
 I have two parents, two stepparents, a nineteen-year-old sister (a junior in Product Design, here, at Stanford), a three-year-old half-sister, two cats, one dog, and a complicated life that spans two households.
 So, I’m used to sharing space and managing shifting schedules.

 I’ve also always been the “Mom” friend.
 To me, the little things—a chocolate chip cookie when I know a friend has a rough day ahead, words of encouragement before a big presentation, or staying up late to explain a tough physics problem—mean the most.
 I’ll be there when you need me—be it studying for tests or navigating personal challenges.